mihailthebuilder/jenkins-server-docker/README.md

 docker exec -u 0 -it jenkins-blueocean bash
 ```

-`cd` into the directory and get bash to understand the `install.sh` script.
-Then run it:
+`cd` into the directory and get bash to understand the `install.sh` and `aws-adfs` scripts.
+Then install the AWS utility:
 ```
 cd aws-adfs-cli
 sed -i -e 's/\r$//' install.sh
+sed -i -e 's/\r$//' aws-adfs
 ./install.sh
 ```

-Then get bash to understand the `aws-adfs` script and run it to log into AWS:
+Now you can log into AWS using just this simple command:
 ```
-sed -i -e 's/\r$//' aws-adfs
+aws-adfs
-./aws-adfs
 ```

 ## Set up GitHub connection